GSA-TTS/piipan-open-source/docs/quick-start-guide-dev.md

 ## How to prepare participant data for upload

-The NAC can’t find matches without having participant data in its system.
+The Piipan can’t find matches without having participant data in its system.

 First, states will deidentify their participant data according to the [PPRL specifications](./pprl.md).
-While each state is responsible for how they implement these specs, the NAC has [its own implementation of the hashing process](../shared/src/Piipan.Shared/Deidentification/LdsDeidentifier.cs) that the Query Tool uses.
+While each state is responsible for how they implement these specs, the Piipan has [its own implementation of the hashing process](../shared/src/Piipan.Shared/Deidentification/LdsDeidentifier.cs) that the Query Tool uses.

 The resulting file to upload will be in csv format.
 You can either attempt to create a csv yourself using these techniques, or use this [example csv](../etl/docs/csv/example.csv) for the upload instructions in the next section.